- Who we are

 Professor Paul Longley is an academic specialising in the exploitation of geospatial information, and has been working at University College London since 2000.
 He is authoritative and passionate about his involvement in developing a wide range of PSI applications and is very familiar with academic developments in the area worldwide.
 He has a comprehensive technical knowledge of PSI and has worked on innovative projects within a variety of sectors including education, health and policing.

-Hugh Neffendorf, representative member for the developer community, has a broad strategic and technical knowledge of PSI, gained from his extensive and long-standing consultancy work advising on PSI and developing PSI products with a variety of public sector organisations.
+Hugh Neffendorf, representative member for the developer community, has a broad strategic and technical knowledge of PSI, gained from his extensive and long-standing consultancy work advising on PSI and developing PSI products with a variety of public and private sector organisations.
 He has particular knowledge of official statistics, derived and modelled data, geospatial information, addressing and the transport sector, as well as a clear grasp of the commercial issues surrounding PSI, and provides advice on the potential development of PSI and modern operational delivery.
 He is also familiar with commercial sources of information and their relationship with PSI.
 Hugh manages the independent consultancy Katalysis and is also a Visiting Professor in Geography at the University of Southampton.

 Hilary Newiss was a partner and Head of Intellectual Property at a city firm of solicitors.
 Since leaving the city she has concentrated on public service and policy in the Intellectual Property, health/science and technology fields.
 She has served on the Human Genetics Commissions for six years and the Intellectual Property Advisory Committee.
 Currently she is a trustee of the Roslin Foundation, Charleston and a member of the National Information Governance Board for Health and Social Care.